-The DNS Server configures a record type A to resolve the IP address of a host running the live master Configuration Server primary/backup pair.
+The DNS Server configures a record type (call it type A for purposes of this discussion) to resolve the IP address of the host running the live master Configuration Server HA pair.
 It resolves the IP address to the main host in normal mode, and to the secondary host in failover mode.
-It consists of two scripts setting the IP address resolution, one for the main host and the second for the secondary host.

-To avoid false situations, name resolution from this record of type A in the /etc/hosts file on the main and secondary hosts should point to the IP Address of the local host.
+To avoid false situations, name resolution from this record of type A in the /etc/hosts file on the main and secondary hosts points to the IP Address of the local host.